ludus-leonis/FreeBeeGee/docs/snapshots.md

 # FreeBeeGee snapshot format

-This document explains how FreeBeeGee game snapshots are structured.
+This document is part of the [FreeBeeGee documentation](DOCS.md).
+It explains how FreeBeeGee game snapshots are structured.

+## About snapshots

+Snapshots are Save-Game `*.zip`s you can obtain by downloading them from any table you have joined.
+When creating a new table, you can provide such a snapshot to recreate and continue a game.

+Snapshots do not only serve as Save-Games and backups, but can also be used as pre-setup game templates and shared with other players/servers.
+While you can do most of the setup in the FreeBeeGee UI, there are some things that require you editing the `zip` file.

 ## Basic snapshot layout

 Snapshots are ordinary `*.zip` files with a strict following folder structure.
-A minimal working snapshot (without much content to play with) contains:
+A minimal working snapshot (without any content to play) contains:

 ```
 /